Cricket Chirper - Laughing Locust

 Do not cut along the folded edge.

-their caterpillar to see the big change.
+Open the caterpillar to see the big change.

 Add antenna, dots, bits of colorful paper